anand-106/All-in-one-KTU_APP/README.md

 ## Acknowledgements

-We would like to thank the KTU student community for their valuable feedback and support during the development of this app.
+We would like to thank the KTU student community for their valuable feedback and support during the development of this app.Happy to work on this.

 ---

-Stay tuned for more updates and features as we continue to develop the All-in-KTU app to better serve your academic needs.

 ---